metabrainz/bookbrainz-data-js/README.md

 Each model has its own source file in the "models" directory.
 These models can be accessed via index.js, which provides a function returning the models, taking an initialized bookshelf.js instance as a single parameter.

 ### Documentation

-The auto-generated documentation is served alongisde this repository on Github Pages: https://metabrainz.github.io/bookbrainz-data-js/
+The auto-generated documentation is served alongside this repository on Github Pages: https://metabrainz.github.io/bookbrainz-data-js/

 ## Tests

 A suite of simple tests is provided in the tests directory, using the Mocha and Chai libraries.

 Copy the file `test/bookshelf.js.example` to `test/bookshelf.js` and modify it according to your local postgres setup.
-For instructions on setting up the postgres test database, refer to the [bookbrainz-site repo](https://github.com/metabrainz/bookbrainz-site/blob/master/README.md#testing).
+For instructions on setting up the postgres test database, refer to the [testing section of the bookbrainz-site installation docs](https://bookbrainz-dev-docs.readthedocs.io/en/latest/docs/installation.html#testing).

 The command for running the tests, following dependency installation, is the standard: